vldgeorgiev/ScubaOverlay/Readme.md

 ## 🛤 Roadmap

-- Support for Shearwater XML, Garmin, and other formats
+- Support for Garmin and other dive computer formats
 - PPO2 calculation
 - Dive profile graph overlay